mmatyas/pegasus-docs/docs/themes/api.md

 `description` | <span class="optional"></span> Longer description.
 `games` | The list of games belonging to this collection; see "Games" below.
 All available collections are guaranteed to have at least one game.
 `assets` | An object containing the default assets (see later).
+`extra` | An object containing any extra properties (ie. `x-`) set in metadata files.
+For example, if the game has `x-something: Some cool text`, you can reach the value by `game.extra.something` as JS string.

 Properties marked as "optional" might have no value (eg. empty string or empty array).
 All fields are read-only.